djhmateer/djhmateer.github.io/_posts/2021-10-26-splash screen.md

 - Header (left position, and right, so 2 columns)
 - Footer (same as header)

+I found it easy to do these as they are simply 2 columns

+Lets dig into how I got it working:

 - Middle content is horizontally and vertically aligned

 Getting elements in the right place using margin and padding (either work fine)